 Today we will touch upon a vast topic: “stri dharma”, the nature of a woman.
-The Sanskrit word “stri” means “woman.”
+The Sanskrit word “stri” means “woman”.
 Dharma is a polysemantic word meaning the path of religion, piety, loyalty, obligation, duty and much more.
 “Stri dharma” is the natural path of a woman.
 There are two main schools of thoughts about women in modern society.
-The western women’s liberation movement and its opposition that advocate traditional values.
+The western women’s liberation movement and its opposition that advocates for traditional values.
 The so-called struggle for women’s freedom greatly influenced everyone, even in India, Iran, Japan and other places.

 True liberation starts with leaving work and returning home

 I wish there was a non profit organization in the West called Counsel of Truly Free and Happy Women.
 Its mission would be to set western women free from liberation, and empower them to live together according to their nature as mothers and wives.
 For a woman, liberation starts with leaving work and returning home.
 As soon as she returns home – she becomes free.
 Work keeps her in the realm of outer consciousness and under the influence of propagandist machine, while returning home enables her to live according to her true inner being.
 In the West, a woman is a wife at first, and then a mother.
 But in the East, her maternal duties come first.
 For generations mother has been teaching her daughter about home affairs.
 Not how to seek for a job.

 Traditional values – what is wrong with them?!